OpenBB-finance/backend-for-terminal-pro/README.md

-# Backend template for the OpenBB Terminal Pro
+# Backend examples for the OpenBB Terminal Pro

+## Introduction

 Spinning up an OpenBB API is a versatile way to host your data and integrate it into widgets.
 Whether hosted internally or externally, this method provides a standardized API structure that Pro widgets can effortlessly connect to.

-While this repository is an example using Python FastAPI - this same structure can be used to achieve any language-agnostic approach.
+Note: Most of the examples provided use Python FastAPI due to our familiarity with the library, but the same could be done utilizing different languages.

 The Main tenants are: